mbcraft/frozen/README.md

 You need to create in the root folder a writable 'tmp' folder and also an 'include/storage/RANDOM_FOLDER_NAME' folder.

+Also, the folder /framework/core/tests/ should be writable too.

 You can check the unit tests pointing your browser to :

 http://virtual_host_name/framework/core/tests/all_tests.php